 Alise Tifentale and Lev Manovich, "Competitive Photography and the Presentation of the Self" (co-author Lev Manovich) in Jens Ruchatz, Sabine Wirth, and Julia Eckel, eds., Exploring the Selfie: Historical, Analytical, and Theoretical Approaches to Digital Self-Photography (Palgrave Macmillan, forthcoming in 2017).

 NB: This is unedited working draft, as it was accepted by the editors in fall 2016.
-If you would like to cite the chapter, please refer to the published version which has benefited from several minor revisions and edits.
+If you would like to cite the chapter, please refer to the published version which will have benefited from several revisions and edits.

 Many discussions of photography and other types of visual culture including user-generated content often rely on professional—amateur distinction.
 In this article we introduce a different pair of concepts: competitive—non-competitive.
 We believe that analyzing photography history and present such as Instagram’s visual universe using these new concepts allows us to notice phenomena and patterns that traditional professional—amateur distinction hides.
 The analysis of presentation of self in online digital photography is a case in point.
 We can now see that the selfie genre is complemented by an “anti-selfie” genre that presents the self in a different way.
 The two genres correspond to different understanding and uses of Instagram by non-competitive and competitive photographs.